ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Finally, choose either light mode or dark mode based on your preference, and Chillax will reflect that.

-### 14. After applying Chillax theme it looks funny and/or transparent/see through background is missing, what to do?
+### 14. After applying the Chillax theme it looks funny and/or transparent/see through background is missing, what to do? {collapsible="true" default-state="expanded"}

 Before applying the theme: